svalinn/condorht_tools/setup/README.md

 Build DAGMC
 ----------------------------------------
-The submit file `build_dagmc.sub` launches a job which copies the build script `build_dagmc.sh` to an execute node.
+The submit file `build_dagmc.sub` launches a job which copies the build script `build_dagmc.bash` to an execute node.
 The build script contains instructions for compiling the following packages:

 1. HDF5
 2. CUBIT (optional)